 I often get a ton of emails asking for help with meal planning and readers wanting to know if and how I do it.
 Well, to be honest, I do meal plan and have been doing so for the past 15 years.
 It has helped me immensely on days when I’m completely bogged down and can’t bother to even come up with an idea for dinner.
-Knowing that I’ve planned and shopped for at least six meals, makes it so much easier for me to simply pick one that would suit my mood and the time I have on hand on any given day.
-I usually plan out simple and quick dinner for weeknights – like this Quick Instant Pot Chicken Pulao, and leave the slow simmering and attention needing recipes for weekends.
+Knowing that I’ve planned and shopped for at least six meals, including this quick and easy Chicken Pulao recipe, makes it so much easier for me to simply pick one that would suit my mood and the time I have on hand on any given day.

 I need to confess though – I have a love-hate relationship with making a meal plan.
 There have been weeks where I find myself all put-together: completely balanced meals planned for the entire week in advance, a grocery list filled with healthy food choices and snacks, and my grocery budget in check.
 Then there are weeks in between where I endlessly stare at my open fridge and pantry slowly shaking my head at the lack of options to throw down a good dinner, Baby Dear wailing and tugging at my pants for attention, and a frantic call is made to Hubby Dear to pick up something, anything on his way home for dinner.
 And most often than not, it’s the dreaded tasteless fast food that walks in the door with him in tow.

-My philosophy is simple: plan well-balanced dinners and include a variety of flavours & textures, and this Quick Instant Pot Chicken Pulao is just perfect!
-Lunches are generally leftovers, and snacks are mainly fruits, cheese & crackers, veggies & dips or any baked goods and other treats we may have on hand for that given week.
+My philosophy is simple: plan well-balanced dinners and include a variety of flavours & textures, and this Quick Chicken Pulao recipe made in an Instant Pot is just perfect!
+Lunches are generally leftovers, and snacks are mainly fruits, cheese & crackers, veggies & dips, or any baked goods and other treats we may have on hand for that given week.
 I’d love to hear about how you meal plan and what you’ll be having, so please do share in the comments below!

 One of the strategies I always use while planning ahead is to make sure I have a very well-stocked pantry, fridge and freezer.
 My pantry is neatly stacked with jars of many different kinds of grains and pasta, cans of various types of beans, jars of sauces, seasonings and spices.
 These are my helpers on days when I only have an hour or so to spare before I need to rush back to my computer to meet my many deadlines.